 Again, we appreciate those who have gone before and recorded Deaf History and Deaf Heritage.
 We express our gratitude for their diligence, research and recording of deaf history and heritage.
 We express our gratitude for their diligence, research and recording of deaf history and heritage.

 Deaf Timelines will continually be updated with new available information.
 Please send your dated information, changes, and suggestions to SWM.
 Visit our Website for More Information: SilentWord.org

 Dr. Ted Camp, Founder, Silent Word Ministries.

-Please Note: Your suggests, corrections, updates and comments are welcomed.
-We plan to continually update and revise as needed and reprinted – Ted Camp.
+Please Note: Your suggestions, corrections, updates and comments are welcomed.
+We plan to continually update and revise as needed and reprint – Ted Camp.

 [Edited by Hannah Coburn a willing servant of the Lord]

 Many Internet Sources

 First Printing June 2010

 Revised June 2014

 September 23 2016